 Then there were the garbage trucks.
 Everything was about garbage trucks.
 He loved them!
 We watched YouTube videos about garbage trucks, checked out every book on the topic from our library, played with toy garbage trucks and waited impatiently on trash day for the garbage truck to come.
 He would squeal in delight whenever he saw a garbage truck when we were in the car, and he stopped everything in his daycare class when the garbage truck came to empty the dumpster outside his classroom window.
 The level of his interest was beyond anything I had seen with other kids his age.

-In fact, his love of garbage trucks is what led to his diagnosis of Asperger’s Syndrome (now called high-functioning autism) when I mentioned it to the psychologist who was testing him.
+In fact, his love of garbage trucks is what led to his diagnosis of Asperger’s Syndrome (now part of the autism spectrum) when I mentioned it to the psychologist who was testing him.
 He was originally being tested for ADHD (which he ended up being diagnosed with two years later when he was in Kindergarten).
 After I learned about Asperger’s Syndrome, I learned that garbage trucks were his focused interest.
 He has gone through many focused interests over the years, as I’m sure you’ve seen with your child or teen.

 Connecting on Autism and ADHD